kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 mechanisms. `NetworkPolicy` continues to apply to the selected pods regardless of whether their `EndpointSlices` originated from a `Service` or an `EndpointSelector`.
+One last thing, let's take Ricardo's suggestion and
 #### Control Plane Load

 The per-object reconciliation cost of an `EndpointSelector` is equivalent to a